 - a.
 Unmet medical need addressed and potential impact in clinics; - b.
 Translatability and marketability of the proposed approach; - c.
 Added value of the transnational collaboration; - d.
 Innovation applied research projects: potential impact of expected results in different domains of nanomedicine or cross-KET applications, marketability potential, quality of the dissemination and exploitation plan; - e.
-Projects with high potential of applicability at short/medium term: expected time for market/transfer to patient towards clinical/public health applications, pharmaceutical/health device applications, other industrial applications including market and end-user's scenario, quality of dissemination, exploitation and business plan.
+Projects with high potential of applicability at short/medium term: expected time for market/transfer to patient towards clinical/public health applications, pharmaceutical/health device applications, other industrial applications including market and end user's scenario, quality of dissemination, exploitation and business plan. - f.
+Risk assessment, safety, regulatory, ethics and other Responsible Research and Innovation (RRI) issues properly addressed (fit to the type of research to be performed).
+For this point, refer to the Guidelines for RRI in proposals to EuroNanoMed III (v2.0) 8.